Studying the neural basis of

 social & affective processes

 The Social & Affective Neuroscience Society (SANS) is committed to research investigating the neural basis of social and affective processes.
 The Society was founded in 2008 and now comprises over 400 members.
 One of the main ways that SANS promotes social and affective neuroscience is by holding an annual meeting.
-The 2020 meeting was cancelled due to COVID, but has been rescheduled as a virtual conference in April 2021.

 Latest Job Posting